As a first-time CTO at a growing tech-startup, Joel’s coaching has been

 Joel has an impressive ability to create a safe space and calmly discuss a

-engineering leadership.
+leadership.

 Klaus Thorup, CTO, ClearScore